Ilha do Mel, Paraná, Brazil

 The increase in rainfall made life difficult for the boy with the wheelbarrow who, Clemente, our guide for a few days, was in charge of transporting the luggage, up the beach, to the inn that would welcome us, Zorro.

 We settled in three times.
-Clemente tells us how pleased he is to return to one of his favorite places in Paraná.
-As if it were necessary to prove it, he challenges us to take a dip.
-It was getting dark, but we couldn't refuse.
+Clemente confesses to us his satisfaction at returning to one of his favorite places in Paraná, one of the favorite escapes for the people of the capital Curitiba.
+As if it were necessary to prove it, he challenges us to take a dive.
+It was already getting dark, but we had no way of refusing.

 In a flash, we were back in the rain.
 We ran along trails that Clemente knew inside out and that looked more like streams.